PDQ (game show): Bonus game

 A bonus round was played by the contestant toward the end of the show in which they had to identify ten words.
 The contestant was shown only three letters for each word (for example, BTR for "betray"), and had only five seconds allotted for each word.
-Each correct guess was worth $25 or, if the challengers used fewer letters than the home team/score 10 points first, $50.
+Each correct guess was worth $25 or, if the challengers used fewer letters than the home team, $50.
 If all ten words were guessed correctly in 60 seconds, in addition to winning $250/$500 the contestant also won a car; otherwise, the dollar amount won was redeemed for merchandise from the Spiegel Catalog.
+This bonus round proved to be extremely challenging; very few automobiles were won.

-Baffle (NBC, 1973–1974)
+Baffle (NBC, 1973–74)

 In 1973, the PDQ format (minus the original sponsor) was revived and altered somewhat, re-christened as Baffle, and broadcast weekday mornings on NBC.
 The format was altered again later in 1973, this time with all the players being celebrities, with a title change to All-Star Baffle.
 Dick Enberg was the host, Kenny Williams returned as announcer, and Mort Garson was musical director.